obsidianmd/obsidian-clipper/README.md

 	- It can be useful after `split` or `slice`: `"a,b,c,d"|split:","|slice:1,3|join:" "` returns `"b c"`.
 - `trim` removes whitespace from both ends of a string.
 	- `"  hello world  "|trim` returns `"hello world"`.
+- `first` returns the first element of an array as a string.
+	- `["a","b","c"]|first` returns `"a"`.
+	- If the input is not an array, it returns the input unchanged.
+- `last` returns the last element of an array as a string.
+	- `["a","b","c"]|last` returns `"c"`.
+	- If the input is not an array, it returns the input unchanged.